justinkelly/primo-synonyms/ReadMe.md

   * Currently primo only 2 way synonym search for very common US/UK English words like 'color' and 'colour'
   * Meaning if you search for either colour or color you will see the same results
   * But it you search for other normal US/UK works it *wont* work
-      * if you search for 'behaviour' it will *NOT* show resutls for 'behavior'
+      * if you search for 'behaviour' it will *NOT* show results for 'behavior'
-      * if you search for 'behavior' it will show resutls for 'behaviour'
+      * if you search for 'behavior' it will show results for 'behaviour'
   * This repository of UK/US synonymns means that your primo can now do 2 way synonym search for hundreds of other synonymns
   * So
-      * if you search for 'behaviour' it *WILL* show resutls for 'behavior'
+      * if you search for 'behaviour' it *WILL* show results for 'behavior'
-      * if you search for 'behavior' it *WILL* show resutls for 'behaviour'
+      * if you search for 'behavior' it *WILL* show results for 'behaviour'

 ### Why